10 Best Colleges with Automatic/Guaranteed Admissions

 - Earn an SAT of 1120 (1180 for nonresidents)

 While earning a guaranteed acceptance from ASU is slightly more difficult from out-of-state, becoming a Sun Devil is a fairly straightforward process.
 It is also important to note that this criteria only applies for general admission to the university and that some programs have more stringent requirements.
 For example, the Ira A. Fulton Schools of Engineering require a minimum SAT of 1210.

 5) The University of Iowa

 While not quite as confusing as the Iowa caucuses (even in a non-2020 year), the state’s system for guaranteed admission into its public universities, including the esteemed University of Iowa, does require a bit of homework in order to fully grasp.
-Acceptance into the University of Iowa’s College of Liberal Arts & Sciences is automatic for those with a 245 Regent Admission Index (RAI) score.
+Acceptance into the University of Iowa’s College of Liberal Arts & Sciences is automatic for those with a 245 Regent Admission Index (RAI) score (255 for nonresidents).
 This score is computed using an applicant’s GPA, number of years of high school courses completed in core subject areas, and SAT/ACT results.
 For example, an 1100 SAT score and a 3.3 GPA would get a student to the required 245.
 A student with a lower figure in one area would need a higher number in the other area in order to offset the difference.

 6) Truman State University

 Any student with a 1260 SAT/27 ACT and a 2.5 GPA is granted automatic admission into Truman State University.
 This includes anyone from outside of the Show Me State who desire to join this mid-sized institution known for its quality liberal arts and science education.